Crime in Omaha, Nebraska: Safety measures

 In 1923, the police created a separate motor force unit.
 "Pill boxes" were installed throughout the city.
 Some pill boxes were still in service in 2005.
 Theories of policing have alternated between the use of vehicle units and more community-based patrols.

 Also in 1923, the police department established the first safety patrol in the United States, chiefly to ensure children negotiated increased vehicle traffic safely as they walked to and from school.

 Current

 In 2007, there was an increase in crime and gang-related shootings in Omaha.
-Compared to other major cities, it is still very safe.
+The violent crime rate in Omaha is similar to the national average.

 The single event with the most fatalities in recent years was due to a lone gunman.
 On December 5, 2007, 19-year-old Robert A. Hawkins, who had a history of drug abuse and social problems, opened fire at random with a Century WASR-10 semiautomatic rifle in the Von Maur store of the Westroads Mall.
 He shot a total of twelve people, killing eight, before committing suicide.